Mailing Lists, Getting Subscribers and Where to Start with Your Newsletter

 Being available to your audience with writing back can make a huge difference in how your readers relate to you, perceive you and can turn them into even more faithful fans.

-I always add some personal life in my newsletter to be relatable and because I want to come across as someone who, hopefully, my subscribers would want to chat with in real life.
+I always add some personal life in my newsletter because I want to come across as someone who (hopefully) my subscribers would want to chat with in real life.
 And with the emails I receive I enjoy getting to know the people behind the businesses.
 This is personal preference, but finding out how to be relatable to your readers and creating an actual relationship is important.

-If you've been on the fence with starting a list, I encourage you to go for it!
+In conclusion, If you've been on the fence with starting a list, I encourage you to go for it!
+I know I gave you a lot of information here, but start small and just go for it.
+You'll get the hang of it the more you practice!

 What is something you really like about the emails your subscribed to?